helion3/lodash-addons/README.md

 - *checkNumber* - Throw a TypeError if value isn't a number.
 - *checkPlainObject* - Throw a TypeError if value isn't a plain object.
 - *checkString* - Throw a TypeError if value isn't a string.

+#### Cages

+- *getArray* - Returns value if a array, otherwise a default array.
+- *getBoolean* - Returns value if a boolean, otherwise a default boolean.
+- *getNumber* - Returns value if a number, otherwise a default number.
+- *getString* - Returns value if a string, otherwise a default string.

 #### Utils
 - *toBool* - Converts a value to a boolean to work properly within explicit comparisons.